yomiplush/no-gpu-potato-pcvr-vrchat/README.md

 * **Pure Optimization:** All performance gains come from Linux system-level tuning (Proton, DXVK, and GameMode)
 * and official VRChat launch arguments.

-While **CachyOS** is the recommended distribution for its optimized kernel and performance-oriented repository, this guide is applicable to all major Linux environments.
+While **CachyOS** is the recommended distribution for its optimized kernel and performance-oriented repository, <br>
+this guide is applicable to all major Linux environments.<br>

 ## Testing Enviorment
 * OS: CachyOS